KaisKhaldoun/Kaiszn-CloudCommerce/README.md

 ## GitHub Secrets

-To securely manage sensitive information and credentials, you need to add the following secrets to your GitHub repository:
+1. **To securely manage sensitive information and credentials, you need to add the following secrets to your GitHub repository**:
+    ```sh
    DOCKER_USERNAME: Your Docker Hub username.
    DOCKER_PASSWORD: Your Docker Hub password.
    AWS_ACCESS_KEY_ID: Your AWS access key ID.
    AWS_SECRET_ACCESS_KEY: Your AWS secret access key.
    SHOPIFY_ACCESS_TOKEN: Your Shopify access token.

 ## How to Add Secrets in GitHub